liza-wood/elMatch/README.md

 s_index <- get_student_index(student_url)
 ```

-Students also take an assessment based on what they filled out in their Google Form.
+Students will also be directed to take an assessment based on what they filled out in interest form.
 The conditional features of Google Forms is really weak, meaning that I couldn't build in the assessments directly into the initial survey.
 Instead, I've written a function to email students with the relevant skill tests.

 ```
 email_assessments(sender = [AUTHENTICATED EMAIL ADDRESS])
 ```

-Ongoing: Pulling in assessments as a further metric
+TODO:
+* Function that gets results from assess and grades them
+* Match those score back to students to provide an additional metric for matching

+contact: l.wood3@exeter.ac.uk